lnobach/nctalk-backend-cloud-config/terraform/hetzner/README.md

 When destroying the server, you can now preserve your primary IP addresses (at a small monthly fee) to be able to spin up the server at a later time with the same addresses (then you can also keep your DNS records the same).
-If you want to preserve them this, just destroy the server itself:
+If you want to preserve them, just destroy the server only:

 ```
 terraform destroy -target=hcloud_server.vb
 ```

-With a later `terraform apply`, the server will claim the same primary IP addresses again.
+With a later `terraform apply`, a new VM will be started and will claim the same primary IP addresses again.

 If you want to lose your IP addresses, then hit: